Wapiti08/DADS/README.md

 ## Features:
 - one master node, several slave nodes
-- communicate through TCP protocols
+- communicate through API implemented with gRPC protocols
 - messages are json packets
 - each node has its unique ID
 - first node is default the master cluster.
 If it dies, re-elect a master